Perlover/bitcoin-kit-makefile/README.md

-# Please wait few days :)

-This repo is now ative developing.
-This README has some errors.
-Please wait few days and repo will be fine :)

-# Makefile for local-user compiling: *Bitcoin Core*, *Lightning* and *ElectrumX* server in CentOS 6.x
+# Makefile for compiling Full Lightning Node

+The local-user compiling if *Bitcoin Core*, *Lightning* in CentOS 6.x and other *nix.

 ## License